JunFiroz/excel-learning/README.md

 # excel-learning
 ## Welcome!

 This repository contains projects that I have modified to improve and show off my skills in Excel.
-Before modifications are made, these project files come with basic formating.
+Before modifications are made, these project files come with basic formatting.
 Under each project I mention what I have changed in each file.
 The original project files came from the course [Microsoft Excel - Excel from Beginner to Advanced](https://www.udemy.com/microsoft-excel-2013-from-beginner-to-advanced-and-beyond/") and was made by Kyle Pew.

 ## Excel Files:
 Instead of committing Excel workbooks, I am going to share the projects I have via Google Drive.